-At Scartho Infants’ School and Nursery phonics teaching provides the basis for reading skills and we use the Rigby publishers to provide the material for teaching your child to read throughout the school.
-Parents are given a leaflet when their child is in reception which explains how to help your child with reading.
+At Scartho Infants’ School and Nursery phonics teaching provides the basis for reading skills and we use the Rigby publishers and Pearsons "Bug Club"to provide the material for teaching your child to read throughout the school.
+Parents are given information through the parent meeting when their child is in reception which explains how to help your child with reading.
 The Home/School Reading Record (blue book) is a record of reading and parents are requested to make a comment each time they hear their child read.
 This provides a useful route for liaison and communication on reading matters.

 We currently use ‘Letters and Sounds’ as our phonics scheme.
 Teachers and children often use supporting resources from ‘Phonics Play’.